-How are Deals lost? – Customers have a Plan (Part 1)
+How are Deals lost? – Customers make Plans (Part 1)

 Customers do have a Plan (woops, sorry, you are not in the plan…)